web2py/py4web/docs/chapter-13.rst

 two_factor_send
 ^^^^^^^^^^^^^^^

-When two factor authentication is active, py4web generates a 6 digit code (using random.randint) and sends it to you.
+When two factor authentication is active, py4web can generate a 6 digit code (using random.randint) and makes it possible to send it to the user.
 How this code is sent, is up to you.
-The two_factor_send argument to the Auth class allows you to specify the method that sends the two factor code to the user.
+The ``two_factor_send`` argument to the Auth class allows you to specify the method that sends the two factor code to the user.

 This example shows how to send an email with the two factor code: